What is the Master of Education (M.Ed.) degree?

 once successfully completed, add up to over half of the credits needed in order to receive the degree.
 In most states,

-a master's degree is the minimum requirement in order for a person to become a school administrator, counselor, subject area specialist, curriculum director, or evaluation director.
+a master's degree is also the minimum requirement in order to become a school administrator, counselor, subject area specialist, curriculum director, or evaluation director.

 The online Master's in Education degree has many professional and personal benefits that make the degree worthwhile.